Ken Dryden: Early life and education

-Dryden was born in Hamilton, Ontario, in 1947.
-His parents were Murray Dryden (1911–2004) and Margaret Adelia Campbell (1912-1985).
-He has a sister, Judy, and a brother, Dave, who was also an NHL goaltender.
-Dryden was raised in Islington, Ontario, then a suburb of Toronto.
-He played with the Etobicoke Indians of the Metro Junior B Hockey League as well as Humber Valley Packers of the Metro Toronto Hockey League.
+Dryden was born in Hamilton, Ontario to parents Murray Dryden (1911–2004) and Margaret Adelia Campbell (1912–1985), and was raised in Islington, then a suburb of Toronto.
+He played with the Etobicoke Indians of the Metro Junior B Hockey League as well as the Humber Valley Packers of the Metro Toronto Hockey League.

-Dryden was drafted fourteenth overall by the Boston Bruins in the 1964 NHL Amateur Draft.
-Days later, June 28, Boston traded Dryden, along with Alex Campbell, to the Montreal Canadiens for Paul Reid and Guy Allen.
+Dryden was drafted fourteenth overall by the Boston Bruins in the 1964 NHL amateur draft.
+Days later, on June 28, the Bruins traded Dryden, along with Alex Campbell, to the Montreal Canadiens in exchange for Paul Reid and Guy Allen.
 Dryden was told by his agent that he had been drafted by the Canadiens and did not find out until the mid-1970s that he had been drafted by the Bruins.

-Rather than play for the Canadiens in 1964, Dryden pursued a B.A. degree in History at Cornell University, where he also played hockey until his graduation in 1969.
-He backstopped the Cornell Big Red to the 1967 National Collegiate Athletic Association championship and to three consecutive ECAC tournament championships, and won 76 of his 81 varsity starts.
+Rather than play for the Canadiens in 1964, Dryden pursued a Bachelor of Arts in History at Cornell University, where he also played collegiately until his graduation in 1969.
+He backstopped the Cornell Big Red to the 1967 NCAA championship and to three consecutive ECAC tournament championships, winning 76 of his 81 varsity starts.
 At Cornell, he was a member of the Quill and Dagger society.
-He also was a member of the Canadian amateur national team at the 1969 World Ice Hockey Championships tournament in Stockholm.
+He also was a member of the Canada national team that participated at the 1969 World Championships tournament held in Stockholm.

-Dryden took a break from the NHL for the 1973–74 season to article for a Toronto law firm, and to earn an LL.B. degree he received from McGill University in 1973.
-During this time Dryden interned with Ralph Nader's Public Citizen organization.
-Inspired by Nader's call in Action for a Change for establishing Public Interest Research Group's, Dryden tried to establish the Ontario Public Interest Research Group in the Province of Ontario.

-Dryden's jersey number 1 was retired by the Cornell Big Red on February 25, 2010; along with Joe Nieuwendyk, he is one of only two players to have their numbers retired by Cornell's hockey program.
+Dryden's jersey number 1 was retired by the Cornell Big Red on February 25, 2010; along with Joe Nieuwendyk, he is one of two players to have their numbers retired by Cornell's hockey program.